google-research/sunds/docs/nerf.md

 for nerf-based model, including:

 *   Auto-compute the rays origins/directions if not present in the dataset.
-*   Normalize the rays acording to the scene bounding boxes
+*   Normalize the rays according to the scene bounding boxes

 By default, `sunds.tasks.Nerf` returns the following fields: